Linda P.B. Katehi is UC Davis’ sixth chancellor and first woman to hold the post.

 Chancellor Linda P.B.
 Katehi

 Linda Katehi became the sixth chancellor of the University of California, Davis, on August 17, 2009.
-As chief executive officer, she oversees all aspects of the university’s teaching, research and public service mission.
+As chief executive officer, she oversees all aspects of the university’s teaching, research and public service mission, including the UC Davis Health System and its acute-care teaching hospital in Sacramento, one of the nation’s leading medical schools, a new school of nursing and a multi-specialty physician group that serves 33 counties and six million residents.

-Chancellor Katehi also holds UC Davis faculty appointments in electrical and computer engineering and in women and gender studies.
+In addition to her role as Chancellor, Linda Katehi also holds UC Davis faculty appointments in electrical and computer engineering and in women and gender studies.
 A member of the National Academy of Engineering, she chaired until 2010 the President’s Committee for the National Medal of Science and the Secretary of Commerce’s committee for the National Medal of Technology and Innovation.
-She is a fellow of the American Association for the Advancement of Science and the American Academy of Arts and Sciences, and is a member of many other national boards and committees.
+She is a fellow of the American Association for the Advancement of Science and the American Academy of Arts and Sciences, and is a member of many other national boards, and committees and local nonprofits.

 Previously, Chancellor Katehi served as provost and vice chancellor for academic affairs at the University of Illinois at Urbana-Champaign; the John A. Edwardson Dean of Engineering and professor of electrical and computer engineering at Purdue University; and associate dean for academic affairs and graduate education in the College of Engineering and professor of electrical engineering and computer science at the University of Michigan.

-Her work in electronic circuit design has led to numerous national and international awards both as a technical leader and educator and 19 U.S. patents.
+Her work in electronic circuit design has led to numerous national and international awards both as a technical leader and educator, 19 U.S. patents, and several additional U.S. patent applications.
+As Chancellor of UC Davis, Katehi has utilized the expertise she obtained as an electrical engineer to improve both the success of the Universities’ transfer of technology and the relations between the Patent Office and Universities.
 She is the author or co-author of 10 book chapters and about 650 refereed publications in journals and symposia proceedings.

 She earned her bachelor’s degree in electrical engineering from the National Technical University of Athens, Greece, in 1977, and her master’s and doctoral degrees in electrical engineering from UCLA in 1981 and 1984, respectively.